getgud-io/cpp-getgud-sdk/README.md

 }
 ```

-Please note that SDK will not function properly if `CONFIG_PATH` is not set.
+Please note that SDK will not start if `CONFIG_PATH` is not set.
 Make sure to adjust the values in the configuration file according to your application's requirements.

 ### Description of the Config fields